Elvis: The Concert: Show format

-25th anniversary – 2002
+Elvis: The 25th Anniversary Concert (2002)

-In 2002, a special 25th anniversary show commemorating the 25th anniversary of Presley's death was held in Memphis, TN at the Pyramid arena.
+In 2002, a show commemorating the 25th anniversary of Presley's death was held.
 This show was even bigger than the 20th anniversary concert, and featured three different acts.
 The first act served as a retrospective of Presley's career from 1956 to 1968.
 Presley's former drummer D.J.
 Fontana made an appearance, playing drums to footage from one of Presley's appearances on The Steve Allen Show.
 Saxophonist Boots Randolph made an appearance as well playing sax on "Blue Suede Shoes" and on a performance of "Return to Sender" (taken from his movie Girls!
 Girls!
 Girls!) as part of a special section highlighting Presley's career in movies.

 Act Two showed the gospel side of Elvis.
 During a special section of gospel music, a surprise was in store for fans as J.D.
-Sumner's voice was multi-tracked for a performance (with Elvis and the Stamps) of "Why Me, Lord?"
+Sumner's (one of Elvis' former bass vocalists, and the leader of the Stamps Quartet) voice was multi-tracked for a performance (with Elvis and the Stamps) of "Why Me, Lord?"
 Lisa Marie also made an appearance singing an original song she wrote called "Nobody Noticed It (You're Still Lovely)".

 Act 3 was the usual Elvis: the Concert show format and featured new songs, like "Are You Lonesome Tonight?" from That's The Way It Is outtakes.
-This was the only show in which John Wilkinson, who was Presley's rhythm guitar player from 1969 to 1977, made an appearance.
-He is not shown on the DVD Elvis Lives, but he can be seen on the fan footage of this show.

-30th anniversary – 2007
+Elvis: The 30th Anniversary Concert (2007)

-On August 16, 2007, Elvis: The 30th Anniversary Concert was held at the Fed-Ex Forum in Memphis and was on a bigger scale than the 20th and 25th anniversary concerts.
+On August 16, 2007, Elvis: The 30th Anniversary Concert was held at the FedEx Forum in Memphis and was on a bigger scale than the 20th and 25th anniversary concerts.
 It featured: